BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-custom-business-logic.md

 4. Test custom logic thoroughly, including edge cases
 5. Document all custom logic for easier maintenance

-By leveraging these custom business logic features, you can tailor CosmicSyncCore to meet your specific application requirements while maintaining the benefits of its P2P architecture.
+By leveraging these custom business logic features, you can tailor CivicBase to meet your specific application requirements while maintaining the benefits of its P2P architecture.